-The development of protective herpes simplex virus (HSV) vaccines has been an ongoing challenge for decades.
-Many herpes vaccine candidates are based on DNA, modified mRNA, protein subunit, killed virus, and attenuated live virus vaccine technologies.
+Developing protective herpes simplex virus (HSV) vaccines has been an ongoing challenge for decades.
+Various herpes vaccine candidates are based on DNA, modified mRNA, protein subunit, killed virus, and attenuated live virus vaccine technologies.

 The herpes simplex virus exists as two biologically distinct serotypes, HSV-1 and HSV-2, which differ mainly by their transmission mode, says the U.S. CDC.

-As of November 29, 2021, the U.S. FDA had not Authorized or Approved any herpes vaccine.
+As of May 21, 2022, the U.S. FDA, Europe, Canada, India, the U.K., and the WHO had not Authorized or Approved any herpes prevention vaccine.

-Herpes vaccines in clinical trials include therapeutic (intended to reduce viral shedding in people already infected with HSV) and preventive vaccine candidates.
+Herpes vaccine candidates in clinical trials include therapeutic (intended to reduce viral shedding in people already infected with HSV) and preventive vaccines.

 Delta gD-2 (∆gD-2) is a vaccine candidate based on an HSV-2 virus genetically deleted for glycoprotein D (gD-2).